-- The estimated total costs in the E4 table are taken from the unit cost for cable replacement, multiplying the unit cost with the cable lengths installed. - The differential between the 300mm cable and 185mm cable is known.
-Together with the lengths of each type, the unit cost specific to each type can be calculated. - This calculation is done for our underground 11kV cable and LV cables on both our Northeast (NPgN) and Yorkshire (NPgY) licences, giving four cost lines in total. - Incremental costs associated with the losses initiative are taken from the CBA cost per meter and the volumes of 300mm cable.
+- The estimated total costs in the E4 table are taken from the unit cost for cable replacement, and multiply the unit cost with the cable lengths installed. - The differential between the 300mm2 cable and 185mm2 cable is known.
+Together with the lengths of each type, the unit cost specific to each type can be calculated. - This calculation is done for our underground 11kV cable and LV cables on both our Northeast (NPgN) and Yorkshire (NPgY) licences, giving four cost lines in total. - Incremental costs associated with the losses initiative are taken from the CBA cost per meter and the volumes of 300mm2 cable.